Kunstbanause/Last64/last64_bloom/TASKS.md

     - Shooter
     - etc...
 - Fix title image behind debug start menu
+- Rework upgrade menu to feature icons and a grid. some descp. text on the side so less tect is on the screen.
+Show upgrade levels on the icon.
+Buy, refund, etc buttons at the bottom
 - Show a little icon left of the upgrade in the upgrade menu
 - Intro with camera movement
 - Our different levels should feature custom enemy wave setups